charlottecrevier/how-to/README.md

-# how-to
+# Cloud-Optimized Geospatial Data Access
-Non-exhaustive good practices and how to's for Cloud Optimized data access
+Non-exhaustive good practices and tutorial for Cloud Optimized data access

-Library used are :
+Library used to discover data :

 - pystac-client
 - stackstac

+Library used to access data :

 - rasterio
 - rioxarray
+- dask

 # Suggested reference for QGIS
 TODO :